Hot chicken

 Hot chicken (or Nashville hot chicken) is a type of fried chicken that is a local specialty of Nashville, Tennessee, in the United States.
-In its typical preparation, it is a portion of breast, thigh, or wing that has been marinated in a water-based blend of seasoning, floured, fried, and finally covered in a paste or sauce that has been spiced with cayenne pepper.
+In its typical preparation, it is a portion of breast, thigh or wing that has been marinated in a water-based blend of seasoning, floured, fried and finally covered in a paste or sauce that has been spiced with cayenne pepper.
 This method of preparation originates within African American communities in the Southern United States.
 A richly pigmented seasoning paste gives the fried chicken its reddish hue.
-Spice blends, preparation methods, and heat intensity vary from recipe to recipe or depending on the chef.
+Spice blends, preparation methods and heat intensity vary, depending on the recipe and chef.

 It is served atop slices of white bread with pickle chips.
 It is both the application of a spicy paste and the presentation that differentiates it from similar dishes, such as Buffalo wings.
 It can be viewed in similar context to other foods that have been tweaked to be unique in a regional way, such as the slugburger or the Mississippi Delta tamale.

-There are many restaurants in Nashville that serve a variant of the dish, and there is a citywide festival and competition celebrating it.
+Many restaurants in Nashville serve a variant of the dish; a citywide festival and competition celebrate it.
 The popularity of hot chicken has spread beyond the Southern United States due to the influence of Nashville's music industry.

 Preparation

 Although the components of the dish largely remain the same, the preparation of the dish can differ greatly.
 A pressure fryer or deep fryer can be used, although most restaurants serve a pan-fried dish.
 Nearly all hot chicken is marinated in buttermilk to impart flavor and to retain the meat's juices upon frying (sometimes in olive oil).
 Some preparations of hot chicken are breaded and fried after application of the spice paste; the more traditional method has the paste applied immediately after the chicken is removed from the fryer.

 A typical Nashville-style hot chicken spice paste has two key ingredients: lard and cayenne pepper.
 The two are mixed together, three parts pepper to one part lard, and heated until they form a thick sauce.
 Some restaurants vary the composition of the paste, adding sugar, garlic, or additional hot sauce.
 The paste is applied to the fried chicken by the server using a spoon and latex gloves; it is lightly squeezed into the finished chicken by hand.
-The heat level of the chicken can be varied by the preparer by reducing or increasing the amount of paste applied.